serokell/blog-posts/Introduction to Free Monads/article.md

   buildBalanced b
 ```

-The first two cases, where lists have sizes of zero and one respectively, are self-evident.
+The first two cases, where lists have sizes of zero and one, respectively, are self-evident.
 If there are more elements in the list, we divide it in half.
 The approximate "middle" element serves as the current node value.
 We then recursively construct left and right subtrees from the corresponding halves of the list.

 Notice how we're passing left and right halves of the list to `NodeF` and then bind it to name `b`.
 As we discussed previously, multiple functor variables per constructor encode non-determinism.
-So here we basically split the computation into two branches.
+So here, we basically split the computation into two branches.
 We then recursively build the tree for each branch.

 The caveat here is there's no simple way to print this all, and working with a tree wrapped in the `Free` is probably not particularly convenient.